fproject/workflowii/README.md

 ### Create A WorkflowSource

 A workflow source is defined as a PHP class that implements the `\fproject\workflow\core\IWorkflowSource` interface.
-This interface declares the *getDefinition()* method that must return an array representing the workflow.
+This interface declares the *getDefinition()* method that must return an array representing the workflow of a model object.

 Let's define a very simple workflow source that will be used to manage article posts represented by `Article` model class.

-Here is the very simple PHP class that implements the definition for our workflow :
+This workflow source will return the same workflow for all model object instance of `Article`, by specifying a PHP associative array as return value of `getDefinition()` method:

 *ArticleWorkflowSource.php*
 ```php